MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOCrossTenantRelationship.md

 ## PARAMETERS

 ### -PartnerCrossTenantHostUrl
-The cross tenant url of the partner tenant.
+The cross-tenant URL of the partner tenant.
 The partner tenant can determine this for you by running `Get-SPOCrossTenantHostUrl` on each of the tenants.

 ```yaml
 Type: String